-Proefschriftenprinten.nl consists of an enthusiastic and motivated team of five people.
-When you request a quote, it will be made by Fred.
-He also ensures that the corresponding quality and delivery time is maintained during production and Josja takes care of invoicing.
-Jouke, Freek and Erik handle the entire production of the Theses.
+Proefschriftenprinten.nl consists of an enthusiastic and motivated team of six people.
+When you request a quote, it will be made by Gerwald.
+He also ensures wiht Fred that the corresponding quality and delivery time is maintained during production and Josja takes care of invoicing.
+Esther and Erik handle the entire production of the Theses.